-It’s no secret Virginia is a top destination for historical attractions.
-This summer, consider taking the family on a daytrip (or several) to celebrate American patriotism.
-These attractions offer various tours, hands-on activities and special events.
+It’s no secret Virginia is a top destination for families to visit historical attractions.
+This summer, consider taking the family on a daytrip (or several) to celebrate America.
+These kid-friendly attractions offer various tours, hands-on activities and special events.
 Many of these historic homes and museums even offer specific Independence Day events and exhibits, so be sure to plan your daytrip accordingly to make the most of your patriotic outing.
+This CharlottesvilleFamily Guide to Family-Friendly Historical Attractions is a great way to help your kids better understand the past with fun hands-on history activities.

 Thomas Jefferson’s Monticello (Charlottesville)